-Australian bushfires claim third victim as authorities struggle to reach cut-off areas
+Three dead, several missing as Australia counts the cost of devastating bushfires

 The wildlife park was threatened by an out-of-control bushfire, though zoo keepers and firefighters managed to save all 200 animals.

-In Victoria state, four people remain missing, authorities said, after a massive blaze ripped through Gippsland - a rural region about 500 km (310 miles) east of Melbourne.
+In Victoria state, four people remain missing, state Premier Daniel Andrews said, after a massive blaze ripped through Gippsland - a rural region about 500 km (310 miles) east of Melbourne.

 About 4,000 people in the town of Mallacoota in Victoria headed to the waterfront after the main road was cut off.